schaars/simple-web-server/README.md

 Rust implementation
 -------------------

-Work in progress...
-The design should be similar to the C implementation, but in Rust style.
+The Rust implementation is located in the *rust/* directory.
+The source code is organized in the following files:

+* parse_arguments.rs: a simple test on how to get and parse the command line arguments.
+* read_file.rs: a simple test on how to read a file.

 C implementation
 ----------------

-The C implementation is located in the *c/* directory
+The C implementation is located in the *c/* directory.
 The source code is organized in the following files:

 * main.c: entry point.
 The piece of code which accepts new connections is located in this file.